 Where to Stay

-If you’re looking for a place to stay near Ilkley Moor, then we highly recommend the Innkeeper’s Lodge, which is located next to the Cow and Calf pub.
-Given its prime location, facing opposite the moors and next to the Cow and Calf pub, The Innkeeper’s Lodge sees many visitors.
+If you’re looking for a place to stay near Ilkley Moor, then we highly recommend The Cow & Calf by Innkeeper’s Collection, which is located next to the Cow and Calf pub.
+Given its prime location, facing opposite the moors and next to the Cow and Calf pub, the lodge is very popular.
 This 19th-century lodge comes highly rated with rave reviews.

 Places to Visit Nearby in the Yorkshire Dales

 If you want to see more natural scenery in Yorkshire, then you’ll have to explore Yorkshire Dales National Park.
-Below, we’ve listed some of the best walks in the Yorkshire Dales (guides coming soon).
+Below, we’ve listed some of the best walks in the Yorkshire Dales.

 - Aysgarth Falls Walk: a pleasant walk exploring the Lower, Middle and Upper Falls of Aysgarth Falls.

-- Malham Cove: one of the star attractions of the Dales, which can be explored along a long loop walk, which also takes in Malham Tarn, Gordale Scar and Janet’s Foss.
+- Malham Cove: one of the star attractions of the Dales, which can be explored along the Malham Cove Walk, which also takes in Malham Tarn, Gordale Scar and Janet’s Foss.

 - Nine Standards Rigg: explore the summit of Hartley Fell by checking out the Nine Standards Riggs monument.